SalvishGoomanee/Deep-neural-networks-based-approaches/README.md

 ## Books

-### Books for getting acquainted with techniques and algorithms in ML/DL.
+**Books for getting acquainted with techniques and algorithms in ML/DL**

 - Python machine learning (second edition).
 [Notes]()